DevonHope/StarSystem/README.md

 Link to old project repo with timestamps and commits [here](https://github.com/jagger27/starsystem)

+## Commands

+Runtime Commands:
+o	Up and down arrow keys: Pitch o	Left and right arrow keys: Yaw o	N and M keys: Roll o	W and S keys: Forward and Backward, respectively o	A and D keys: Left and Right, respectively o	E key: Reset camera position to center star. o	T key: Reset camera position to top down view. o	Keys 1 – 9: View a specific planet, numbers associated with planets in order from closest to farthest away, 1 being closest and 9 being farthest.
+NOTE: All 9 planets will not always be available as the number of planets changes with each run.
+All of these buttons still work but the ones without planets will not show the planet.

 ## Progress

 | Title    	| Date   | Done by 		 | Status  |